robolab-pavia/slr-kit/slrkit.md

 Also using a saved model requires the use of the same seed used for training and the `PYTHONHASHSEED` to 0.
 More information on the `PYTHONHASHSEED` variable can be found [here](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONHASHSEED).

+### stopwords
+The `stopwords` command extracts a list of terms classified as stopwords from the terms file.
+The command searches the terms labelled as `stopword` in the terms file (the file that is the input of the `fawoc terms` command) and outputs the list of these terms (one per line).
+The file created, is added to the `stop-word` list in the `preprocess.toml`.

+Usage:

+    python3 slrkit.py stopwords [--no-add] output

+The `output` argument is the output file of the command The `--no-add` optional arguments allows to not add the output file to the `stop-word` list in `preprocess.toml`.

 ## Auto-discovery of the configuration parameters